 Fact 7.2: The nearest sanctuary zone in the proposed Coral Sea Marine Reserve is 210 kms from Cairns, 325 kms from Townsville, 380 kms from Mackay, 505 kms from Gladstone,and 490 kms from Bundaberg.

-Download: About the Coral Sea Marine Reserve (DOC)
+Download: Q&A about the Coral Sea Marine Reserve (DOC)